October 25, 2023

 Sarah Johnson (Director Weill Music Institute, Chief Education Officer at Carnegie Hall, NYC)

-Prof. George Lewis (composer and university lecturer at Columbia University, NYC)
+Prof. George Lewis (composer and professor at Columbia University, NYC)